spinnaker/spinnaker.io/content/en/docs/reference/halyard/custom.md

+---
+title: Custom Settings
+description: >
-While Halyard handles the majority of Spinnaker configuration, there will always be feature flags and properties either too new or niche to be supported by Halyard.
+  "While Halyard handles the majority of Spinnaker configuration, there will always be feature flags and properties either too new or niche to be supported by Halyard."
+---

  Furthermore, some users will be more comfortable forgoing Halyard's configuration generation, or will want to port their old Spinnaker configuration into Halyard.
 For these users & use-cases, Halyard supports custom [Profiles](/docs/reference/halyard/#profiles), and custom [Service